SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 By standardising on Werner SF3 in the form of SFe Compression, we will hopefully ensure that everyone uses the same compression formats.
 Due to this, we will only make small changes to SFe Compression which correspond to updates to the Werner SF3 specification by other SF player programs.
 To achieve this, all SFe players should implement SFe Compression.

+#### What is UDSP mode?

+UDSP mode provides the containerisation of SFe Compression without actually compressing the samples.
+It works by using WAV containers for each sample, and UDSP samples can be combined with compressed samples.

+This allows useful features, most notably variable sample bitdepths and the usage of WAV metadata that can be read by an SFe editor program.

-#### File identification for SFe Compression
+#### File identification

 The `wMajor` value in the `ifil` sub-chunk is set to 3 instead of 2.
 The value of the `SFvx` sub-chunk remains unchanged.
 Therefore, SFe players should not use the `ifil` value to determine the SFe version, but rather the `SFvx` sub-chunk.

 #### sfSampleType in shdr sub-chunk

-Bit 4 of the `sfSampleType` field indicates a sample that has received some kind of compression.
+Bit 4 of the `sfSampleType` field indicates a containerised sample that is not necessarily compressed.
 While most Werner SF3 compatible programs compress the samples using the Vorbis format, it cannot be assumed.
 SFe players must determine the encoding that is used for each sample.

+#### Supported compression formats for samples (Update 8)

+Currently, SFe Compression requires any compressed samples to be in these formats:
+- wav (uncompressed)
+- ogg
+- opus
+- flac

+#### Considerations for compressed samples

-For a sample to be valid:
+For a compressed sample to be valid:

 - the type of compression and/or encoding must be recognised and supported by the program.
 - the compression and/or encoding format must be valid.
 - the compressed sample must only have one channel.
 - the compressed sample must be compressed using only supported formats.
 (Update 5)

 A sample is not valid if any of these conditions are not true.
+If a sample is not valid, then it should be ignored.
+(Update 8)

+#### Considerations for uncompressed (wav) samples

+For a wav sample to be valid:

+- the `wFormatTag` value must equal `1` (PCM Integer) or `3` (IEEE 754 Float)
+- the sample must only have one channel.
+- the sample rates in the metadata and `dwSampleRate` must match.

-If a sample is not valid, then all instruments and presets that use the sample should be rejected.
+A sample is not valid if any of these conditions are not true.
+If a sample is not valid, then it should be ignored.
+(Update 8)

 #### Interpretation of sample data index fields in shdr sub-chunk